Contour integration

 In the mathematical field of complex analysis, contour integration is a method of evaluating certain integrals along paths in the complex plane.

 Contour integration is closely related to the calculus of residues, a method of complex analysis.

 One use for contour integrals is the evaluation of integrals along the real line that are not readily found by using only real variable methods.
+It also has various applications in physics.